michaelpatrickpurcell/balloon-spectacular/README.md

   3. Place the truck card that you set aside in the previous set below the middle of the launch zone.
 This truck card is the _safety vehicle_.
   3. Collect the regular balloon cards and special shape cards that you will use during your game (see Components above for details).
 These cards will comprise the _balloon deck_.
   4. If you are playing a cooperative game, shuffle the balloon deck.
 If you are playing a competitive game, then you should skip this step.
   5. Place the balloon deck below the launch zone.
-In a competitive game, you should spread the balloon cards on the table so that they are all visible throughout the game.
+In a competitive game, you should spread the balloon cards on the table so that they are all visible.

 ![Set up for a four-player game.](set_up_diagram.jpg)